francoposa/francoposa.io/content/resources/dev-setup-guides/pyspark-setup-macos.md

 OpenJDK 64-Bit Server VM AdoptOpenJDK (build 11.0.9+11, mixed mode)
 ```

-The Scala binaries are [included with a Spark installation](https://stackoverflow.com/questions/27590474/how-can-spark-shell-work-without-installing-scala-beforehand), so we will not need to install Scala in addition to the JDK.

 ## 3. Download and Install Spark from Apache.org

 ### Download Spark

-The Spark website, [spark.apache.org](https://spark.apache.org/downloads) will have pre-built
-binaries for all the currently-supported versions of Spark.
-Select and download the default
+The Spark website, [spark.apache.org](https://spark.apache.org/downloads) will have pre-built binaries for all the currently-supported versions of Spark.
-(latest) version unless your Spark jobs need to be compatible with an earlier version.
+Select and download the default (latest) version unless your Spark jobs need to be compatible with an earlier version.

 ### Install Spark